 Minor electric shocks, such as those from small household appliances, do not typically need medical treatment.
 However, a person should see a doctor if they have experienced electrocution.

-If someone has received a high voltage shock, call 911 right away.
+If someone has received a high voltage shock, it is important to call 911 right away.

-If a person has experienced a serious electric shock, the
+If a person experiences a serious electric shock, the

 - Call 911 or have someone else call 911.

-- If safe to do so, turn off the source of electricity.
-If it is not safe, use a non-conducting object made of wood, cardboard, or plastic to move the source away.
+- If it is safe to do so, turn off the source of electricity.
+If it is not safe, use a nonconducting object made of wood, cardboard, or plastic to move the source away.

-- Once they are away from the electrical source, check the person’s pulse, and see if they are breathing.
-If their breathing is shallow, begin CPR immediately.
+- After removing the electrical source, check the person for a pulse, and determine whether they are breathing.
+If the person has no pulse, begin CPR immediately.

-- If the person is faint or pale, lay them down with the head lower than their body and keep the legs elevated.
+- If the person is faint or pale, lay them down with their head lower than their body and elevate their legs.

-- A person should not touch any burns or remove burned clothing.
+- A person should neither touch any burns nor remove burned clothing.

-- Place hands on one on top of the other in the middle of the chest.
-Using the body weight, push down hard and fast and administer compressions 2 inches deep.
-The aim is to deliver 100 compressions per 60 seconds.
+- Administering compressions: Place one hand on top of the other in the middle of the chest.
+Using body weight, push down hard and fast to administer compressions that are 2 inches deep.
+The aim is to deliver 100–120 compressions per 60 seconds.

-- Deliver rescue breaths.
-To do this, make sure the person’s mouth is clear, tilt their head back, lift the chin, pinch their nose closed, and blow into the person’s mouth to make the chest rise.
-Perform two rescue breaths and continue compressions.
+- Delivering rescue breaths: First, make sure that the person’s mouth is clear.
+Then, tilt their head back, lift their chin, pinch their nose closed, and blow into their mouth to make their chest rise.
+Perform two rescue breaths and continue administering compressions.

-- Repeat the process until help arrives, or the person begins breathing.
+- Repeating the process: It is important to carry on until help arrives or the person begins breathing.

-At the ED, the doctor will perform a thorough physical exam to assess potential external and internal damage.
-Potential tests include:
+At the emergency department, the doctor will perform a thorough physical exam to assess potential external and internal damage.
+They will likely order tests, which may include:

-- electrocardiogram (ECG) to monitor the heart’s rhythm
+- electrocardiogram (EKG) to monitor the heart’s rhythm

-- computed tomographic (CT) scan to check the health of the brain, spine, and chest
+- CT scan to check the health of the brain, spine, and chest

-Not every person who experiences electric shock needs to visit the emergency department (ED).
-Follow this advice:
+Not every person who experiences an electric shock needs to visit the emergency department.
+People can follow this advice:

-- Call 911 if a person experiences a high voltage shock of 500 V or more.
+- Call 911 if a person experiences a high voltage shock, which is one of

-- Go to the ED if a person experiences a low-voltage shock resulting in a burn.
-Do not try to treat the burn at home.
+- Go to the emergency department following a low voltage shock that results in a burn.
+It is important not to try to treat the burn at home.

-- If a person experiences a low-voltage shock with no burn injury, visit a doctor to ensure no damage has occurred.
+- If a person experiences a low voltage shock with no burn injury, they should visit a doctor to ensure that no damage has occurred.

-Anyone who thinks an individual has had a severe electric shock, call 911 right away.
+Anyone who thinks that an individual has had a severe electric shock should call 911 right away.

 Even after a minor shock, a person should see a doctor.

-Electric shocks and the injuries they can cause range from minor to severe.
-Many electric shocks occur in the home, so check household appliances regularly for signs of damage.
+Electric shocks range from minor to severe, as do the injuries they can cause.
+Many electric shocks occur in the home, so it is important to check household appliances regularly for signs of damage.

-People working in environments during the installation of electrical systems should take particular care and always follow safety regulations.
+People working in proximity to the installation of electrical systems should take particular care and always follow safety regulations.

-If a person has experienced a severe electric shock, administer first aid if it is safe to do so and call 911.
+If a person has experienced a severe electric shock, a bystander should call 911 and administer first aid if it is safe to do so.